jackt3/osipi_asl/README.md

 ## Running Natively
 To run the pipeline natively, FSL should be installed and all environment variables set as expected.
-The `fslpython` environment can then be used to run the pipelines as follows:
+The `fslpython` environment can then be used to run the pipelines as follows where `CodeDir` should be the directory containing the processing scripts and `OsipiDir` should be the base OSIPI data directory as illustrated aboves:

-    fslpython $PWD/process_osipi_subject.py \ # run the single-subject processing pipeline
+    fslpython $CodeDir/process_osipi_subject.py \ # run the single-subject processing pipeline
     --study_dir $OsipiDir/Challenge_Data/${Study} \ # location of the study directory
     --subid ${subid} # Subject ID

-    fslpython $PWD/process_osipi_all.py \ # run the pipeline on all the OSIPI subjects --challenge_dir $OsipiDir/Challenge_Data \ # location of the challenge directory within the container
+    fslpython $CodeDir/process_osipi_all.py \ # run the pipeline on all the OSIPI subjects --challenge_dir $OsipiDir/Challenge_Data \ # location of the challenge directory within the container